kaniapm/ansible_harbor/roles/epel/epel/README.md

 Current machine states:

-harbor01                   running (virtualbox)
+epel01                   running (virtualbox)
 ```

-you should access the Harbor web interface : http://10.0.4.141/
+If everything run as expected, you should access the Epel repository on the Vagrant instance.

 #### Destroy